Flone-dnb/FWorldGenerator/README.md

 <br>
 Note, if you are using Hierarchical Instanced Static Mesh Component (like shown in the picture above) and your actors don't have a material, then you should check the Used with Instanced Static Meshes option in the Usage category inside your material.

+# Save/Load world params to/from file

+Inside the Editor in the "Save / Load" section of the FWGen Details tab, you can find a field for the path of the save file: "Path to Save File".
+Type in a path, for example: "D:/Home/save" and then click on the "Save Params to File Right Now" to make this value "true".
+After that, your file will be saved with the .fwgs extension.
+If you want to read params from this file you just need to add the ".fwgs" extension to your "D:/Home/save" to make it "D:/Home/save.fwgs" and then click on the "Read Params from File Right Now".
+If the path is correct and this save file has a supported save version, then the "Last Save Load Operation Status" value will be set to "true" automatically.
+For now, save/load operations is done like this, I didn't spend too much time on this, but in the future updates maybe this operation will have their own windows.

 # Functions

 You can set the parameters of the generator in the Editor but you also can do this in the Blueprints (or C++ code) by calling functions from the "FWorldGenerator" category.
 Functions usually called like this: "Set(parameter name)".
 Functions that return bool will return true if your passed value was incorrect or out of valid range.
 See Parameters (above) to see their valid values range.